Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 public class MyNetworkVariableTypeUsingFoo : NetworkVariableBase {}
 ```

-However, this is rarely useful for generic types, since if you know the type, you can generally use the more efficient route of calling `FastBufferReader`/`FastBufferWriter` methods directly.
+You can call a type that you know the name of with the `FastBufferReader` or `FastBufferWriter` methods.
+These methods don't work for Generic types because the name of the type is unknown.
 ##### Tell Unity to serialize a generic type
 The more common and more useful method is to use `GenerateSerializationForGenericParameterAttribute` to generate serialization for a specific generic parameter in your `NetworkVariable` type:
 ```csharp